 Committed, Expert Care Team

-You will benefit from the care and attention of a diverse team of dedicated medical professionals whose focus is to improve your quality of life.
-Led by the area’s top orthopedic surgeon, Lawrence Wiesner, DO, your New York shoulder, knee, and hip replacement team includes:
+At UHS, you will benefit from the care, attention and experience of a diverse team of dedicated medical professionals whose focus is to improve your quality of life.
+Led by the area’s top orthopedic surgeon, Lawrence Wiesner, DO, your New York shoulder, knee, and hip replacement team performs more than 500 cases every year and includes:

-- Physical and occupational therapists – Help you return to function through conditioning exercises focused on your area of need; Dr. Rodriguez on exercise prescriptions (video)
+- Physical and Occupational Therapists: Help you return to function through conditioning exercises focused on your area of need.